Zerg620/Zerg620.github.io/_posts/2016-6-6-Progress!.markdown

 Progress!
-Serious progress has been made thanks to Uberoverlord in the Mega-Computer-Pack Discord chat!
+Serious progress has been made thanks to Uberoverlord in the Mega-Computer-Pack Discord chat! <br>
 I can now use html code I find!
-Check it out!
+Check it out!<br>

-<a href="http://www.w3schools.com">Visit W3Schools.com!</a>
+<a href="http://www.w3schools.com">Visit W3Schools.com!</a><br>

 This means that I can post links to all my works, and even host all my works on a website!
 That's so cool and helpful!
 Be sure to extract the file from the zip folder and read the README.txt file.